 If you're still wondering whether you should do your lecture capture the traditional way or with Synthesia, here are a few key points to note.

-With Synthesia Studio, you simply need to gather the ingredients like your script, images, video presentations, and screen recordings, and you're ready to create class lectures for anyone to watch online.
+With Synthesia, you simply need to gather the ingredients like your script, images, video presentations, and screen recordings, and you're ready to create class lectures for anyone to watch online.
 Bye-bye to endless hours of traditional lecture recordings.

 You can create a complete lesson in minutes!
 The time you save with Synthesia lets you work at your own pace.
 If you're using a pre-existing template, you can create many slides in less than 15 minutes!